Reputation-based Persuasion Platforms: Omitted Proofs

-\begin{lemma} A platform policy $\sigma \in \Sigma$ is lowest-type-targeting if and only if it is Pareto-efficient. \end{lemma} \begin{proof} Lemma \ref{lem7} implies that any platform policy which is not lowest-type-targeting is also not Pareto-efficient.
+\begin{proof} Lemma \ref{lem7} implies that any platform policy which is not lowest-type-targeting is also not Pareto-efficient.
 To show the opposite direction, we now show that the sum of the sender and platform utility of any platform policy is maximal for lowest-type-targeting policies: From Lemma \ref{lem6}, the sum of utilities for any lowest-type-targeting $\tilde{\sigma}$ is:

 And for any $\sigma \in \Sigma$ the sum of utilities is:

 where the last equality comes from Bayes-plausibility.
 Now, assume by contradiction that there exists a lowest-type-targeting policy that is not Pareto-efficient.
 Then there exists some other policy such that the sum of utilities is strictly larger, in contradiction to the claim we just proved. \end{proof}